oktadev/okta-blog/_source/_posts/2017-10-19-use-openid-connect-to-build-a-simple-node-website.md

 which causes problems.

-Then, [OpenID Connect](http://openid.net/connect/) (OIDC) come onto the scene.
+Then, [OpenID Connect](http://openid.net/connect/) (OIDC) came onto the scene.
 It's a protocol built on top of OAuth that provides everything you could ever want: simplified user authentication, simplified authorization, and lots of nice management to tie them all together.
 OIDC has been gaining popularity in the development community.